andygrn/Time-Machine/README.md

 - Highlighting the correct new navigation item
 - Replacing the page title

 Navigation highlighting and page titles are done using html `data-` attributes on the ajaxed content.
+You can also provide custom page data as JSON.
 See below for an example.

 If a browser doesn't support pushState, Time Machine won't start up and the site will work normally.